History of Yorkshire: Roman

 Roman Britain refers to those parts of the island of Great Britain controlled by the Roman Empire between 43 and 410 AD.

 Yorkshire was effectively part of the Roman Empire from 71 AD to about 410 AD.
 Initially, Roman advances in Britain stopped at the River Don, the southern boundary of the Brigantian territory.
 The Templeborough area of Rotherham, just south of the Don, takes its name from the remains of the Roman fort found here.
 This was first built in wood c.
 55 AD, and was later rebuilt in stone.
 Queen Cartimandua, the last ruler of the Brigantes, depended on Roman support to withstand the forces of her estranged husband, Venutius.
-The territory remained independent until 69 AD, when the Ninth Legion under Quintus Petillius Cerialis moved in to quell civil war between Cartimandua and Venutius, bringing to an end to British rule in England.
+The territory remained independent until 69 AD, when the Ninth Legion under Quintus Petillius Cerialis moved in to quell civil war between Cartimandua and Venutius, bringing an end to British rule in England.
 A fort at Danum (Doncaster), at a crossing over the River Don was built around 71 AD.
 The Romans advanced along the road that ran along the Wolds from Lindum Colonia (Lincoln) and then crossed the Humber to land at Petuaria, (Brough).
 This was the capital settlement of the Parisii tribe.

 The advancing Romans built roads northwards through the northern terrain to Eboracum (York), Derventio (Malton) and Isurium Brigantum (Aldborough) then onwards to Cataractonium (Catterick).
 Piercebridge in the Tees lowlands is the site of the fortified river crossing where Dere Street crossed the River Tees.
 York was founded in 71 AD as Eboracum, the Roman capital of Northern Britain and a fort was established there.
 There were still large areas of ill drained lowlands so the main routeways and settlements were built on higher ground on the Wolds and the edges of Holderness, the Vale of Pickering and the central Vales of Mowbray and York.
 The site of York and its access routes took advantage of the higher ground of the York moraine which crosses the vale from west to east.